TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 rps.reset()
 ```

 Take the time to fill in the blanks for the code above, in order to make it work as the comments describe.
 Use your new knowledge of the `this` keyword to update the player's scores!
-A working object may be useful for your understanding in the following paragraphs, and provide you with a space to experiement with the ideas in this lesson.
+A working object may be useful for your understanding in the following paragraphs, and provide you with a space to experiment with the ideas in this lesson.

 ### Private methods/properties